filakhtov/gentoo-use-docs/media-libs/gegl.md

 It is safe to disable the flag.

-### libav
-Only works when a `ffmpeg` flag is enabled.
-When enabled, use the Libav library instead of the FFmpeg to read and write video frames.

-This flag should only ever be toggled system-wide, because Libav and FFmpeg can't be installed on the same system at the same time.

 ### openexr
 Pass the `-Dopenexr=enabled` option to the meson build script.
 Use the OpenEXR library to provide an ability to read from and write to an EXR image format.